balena-io/docs/shared/jetson-orin/jetson-agx-orin-devkit.md

 This device exposes a debug UART interface over the microUSB port.
 From Linux machines, the serial connection can be accessed using <code>minicom -D /dev/ttyACM0</code>.
 It also offers one Display Port for video output.

-The default internal storage used for provisioning balenaOS is the AGX Orin 32GB's on-board eMMC.
-Currently, this is the only boot medium supported for this device type.
+The default internal storage used for provisioning balenaOS is the AGX Orin 32GB's on-board eMMC, and the <a href="https://github.com/balena-os/jetson-flash">Jetson Flash</a> tool is used for provisioning balenaOS.
+The eMMC is the only boot medium supported for this device type currently.

 ## Checking your Jetson Orin's UEFI firmware version